Thousands attend funeral of Chad's Deby, Macron pledges French support | Law-Order

 Thousands attend funeral of Chad's Deby, Macron pledges French support

-Thousands of people attended the funeral of Chad's President Idriss Deby on Friday, with French President Emmanuel Macron leading tributes to the long-ruling strongman whose death in a battle with rebels has thrown the country into crisis.
+Thousands of people attended the funeral of Chad's slain leader Idriss Deby on Friday, with French President Emmanuel Macron leading tributes to the long-ruling strongman whose death in a battle with rebels has thrown the country into crisis.

 Macron said France would not let anyone threaten the stability of its former colony - a reflection of worries that more turmoil will hamper the fight against Islamist militants across the Sahel region.
-France also supported a transition to democracy in Chad, Macron said in his speech to mourners.
+France also supported a transition to democracy in Chad, Macron said in his speech to mourners, after a military council took power following Deby's death.
+A source at the French presidency said France and regional countries were pushing for a mixed civilian-military transitional government.

 Nonetheless, many Chadians were deeply upset by Deby's death.
 "He protected us for so long that today we have come to wish him eternal rest.
 A deserved rest," said N'Djamena resident Hassan Adoum.